canonical/rust-best-practices/best-practices.md

 - Those which preserve them, for example by enumeration
 - Those which preserve them opaquely

-Errors which use type-erasure (e.g. `Box<dyn Error>` and `anyhow::Error`) are often easier to use when writing code, however things become very problematic later on when attempting to inspect errors—with less help from the compiler comes far more places for subtle breakages to occur, not only now, but in future.
+Errors which use type-erasure (e.g. `Box<dyn Error>` and `anyhow::Error`) are often easier to use when writing code, however things become very problematic later on when attempting to inspect errors—with less help from the compiler comes far more places for subtle breakages to occur, both now and in future.
 Type-erased errors should only be used in prototypes where maintenance will never be a concern, otherwise, use concrete types.
 As a general rule, type erased errors _must not be used in library crates._
-Type erasure is a very strong opinion and one which may not be shared by a crate’s dependants.
-The process of converting from erased errors back to a contained concrete one is unpleasant and will irritate consumers.
+Type erasure is a very strong opinion and one which may not be shared by a crate’s dependants and the process of converting from erased errors back to a concrete one is unreliable and unpleasant, and hence will irritate consumers.

 Errors which preserve types (e.g those annotated with `#[derive(thiserror::Error)]`) give Rust a unique advantage—not only can the golden path receive first-class support, but so too can the error path, thus allowing an even higher level of quality to be attained.
 In particular, the process of responding to particular errors is far more robust with enumerated errors.